-The Program has a mature and well-established collection system that provides consumers access to collection facilities in accordance with the SABC Accessibility Standard.
+The Program has a mature and well-established collection system that provides consumers access to collection facilities in accordance with the Stewardship Agencies of BC (SABC) Accessibility Standard.
 The Standard defines reasonable access as a 30 minute drive to a collection site in urban areas of population greater than 4,000, and a 45 minute drive to a collection site in rural areas with a population greater than 4,000.
-As of the end of 2016, the Program had established a comprehensive network of 216 collection sites with a 98.37% accessibility rate for PaintPlus collection sites and 97.58% accessibility rate for Paint collection sites.
-The Program will continue to seek opportunities to expand the collection system.
+Rural communities are defined as cities, towns, resort municipalities and district municipalities with a population of between 4,000 and 29,999 outside the Metro Vancouver and Capital Regional Districts.
+Urban communities are defined as cities, district municipalities and towns within the Metro Vancouver and Capital Regional Districts with a population of 4,000 or more and cities and district municipalities with a population of 30,000 or more in the remainder of the province.